dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  In times of great stress or adversity, it's always best to keep busy, to plow your anger and your energy into something positive.
+  We don't make mistakes, just happy little accidents.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1165 days)
+## 🌟 Experiences (1166 days)

 ### 🧮 Programming languages